Armada of 1779: Armada Campaign

 Portrait of Jeffrey Amherst by Thomas Gainsborough, 1780.
 Amherst was in command of the British land forces who prepared to resist the invasion.

 The plan was for the French fleet to meet a Spanish fleet off the Sisargas Islands, near Corunna in north-west Spain, in order to begin an invasion of Britain.
 The French fleet was commanded by Admiral d'Orvilliers, who had also led at Ushant, and included 30 ships of the line and numerous smaller vessels.
 When the French reached the rendezvous point, the Spanish fleet was absent, the Spanish later claiming that the winds had been contrary, so d'Orvilliers had to suspend the invasion.
 Because the French fleet had deliberately departed from Brest before they were fully supplied, numerous problems quickly arose as the wait for the Spanish forces dragged out to several weeks.
 Scurvy weakened the crew, and in the hot, crowded conditions on board typhus and smallpox also broke out.
 It was not until 22 July that the Spanish fleet finally arrived, commanded by Don Luis de Córdova, who was to be subordinate to d'Orvilliers in the joint enterprise.
 It consisted of 36 ships of the line.

 Meanwhile, an army of over 40,000 men was slowly being gathered around Le Havre and St. Malo in northern France, with 400 transport boats.
 The goal of the combined fleet was to put the Royal Navy out of action so that the allied army could be safely transported across the English Channel, (La Manche), and set up a base on either the Isle of Wight or the nearby British coast.
 At the time there were fewer than 40 Royal Navy ships of the line available in the English Channel area, under the command of the ailing 64-year-old Sir Charles Hardy, who had been desk-bound for 20 years.
 On 25 July the Franco-Spanish Armada set sail northwards to take on the British fleet, with contrary winds greatly slowing its progress.
 It soon became apparent that the diseases which had afflicted the French had also spread to the Spanish troops.
 Having missed opportunities to seize two important British convoys of merchant ships from the West Indies, which reached Plymouth on 31 July, the Armada finally passed Ushant on 11 August and entered the Channel.
 Three days later, a five-ship squadron under American colours but consisting mostly of French ships with French crews set sail from the French port of L'Orient, heading northward towards Ireland as a diversion.
-This diversionary fleet was commanded by John Paul Jones, in the flagship USS Bonhomme Richard.
-Jones was an American captain with a fearsome reputation in Britain.
+This diversionary fleet was commanded by Captain John Paul Jones of the Continental Navy aboard its flagship, the USS Bonhomme Richard.